tsirysndr/pkgs/README.md

 ## 📂 Contents

 - `Brewfile` — List of all installed brew formulas, casks, and taps.
-- `oh-my-droid.toml` - List of all installed packages on Linux.
+- `oh-my-droid.toml` - List of all installed packages on Android Linux Terminal.

 ## 💡 Notes